Encrypt Your Communication - compliant with the Swedish Security Protection Act

-Protecting information is an important part of an organisation’s systematic security work.
-An organisation that handles information important to Sweden’s national security may need to use communications security to prevent unauthorised access to the information when it is communicated between different operations, individuals or systems.
+Protecting information is an important part of an organization’s systematic work within security measures.
+An organization that handles information important to Sweden’s National Security, Sveriges säkerhet, may need to use Communications Security, encryption, to prevent unauthorized access to the information when it is communicated between different operations, individuals or systems.

 Combitech creates solutions for a safer society

-We help public and private sector companies to strengthen their capabilities within protective security, emergency preparedness and civil defence.
+Combitech help public and private sector companies to strengthen their capabilities within Protective Security, emergency preparedness, and Civil Defence.
 Our consultants have supported customers for many years in managing risks, maintaining critical functions, and enhancing their crisis management.
 In this way, we contribute to better preparedness in the event of serious incidents, societal disruption and before and during high alert situations.
 It is our contribution to a safer and more secure society.

 Communications security – a part of protective security